pw598/pw598.github.io/_posts/2025-07-12-A-Visual-Understanding-of-Latent-Dirichlet-Analysis.md

 Just as the Multinomial generalizes the Binomial to occurrences of multiple categories, the Dirichlet is a continuous distribution that generalizes the Beta to probabilities of multiple categories.
 Therefore, the Dirichlet serves as a prior (a conjugate prior) to the Multinomial.
 The parameters of the Dirichlet are a vector $\mathbf{\alpha} = [\alpha_1, \alpha_2, \ldots, \alpha_k]$ of concentration parameters, with each element corresponding to a discrete category of a Multinomial.

+I'll sometimes refer to a Categorical distribution, which is a Multinomial that models only a single trial over $K$ outcomes.

 <i><u>Dirichlet Probability Density Function (PDF):</u></i>